 Figure 4: Blizzards leave entire cities under several meters of snow in many cases.

-Figure 5: Droughts can last for months to years, impacting ecosystems, agriculture and damaging economies.
+Figure 5: Droughts can last for months to years, impacting ecosystems and agriculture, and damaging economies.

 For more information on extreme weather, click here.